-If you or someone you love was born with congenital birth defects you took Zoloft during your pregnancy, share what happened with our defective drug law firm immediately—you may be eligible to file a Zoloft lawsuit to pursue compensation for your injuries.
+If you or someone you love was born with birth defects or took Zoloft while pregnant, share what happened with our defective drug law firm immediately.
+You may be eligible to file a Zoloft lawsuit to pursue compensation for your injuries.

-Pregnant women taking the antidepressant medication have a greater risk of their child suffering heart conditions, heart defects, complications of the aorta, and heart valve abnormalities compared to women who didn’t take Zoloft during their pregnancy.
+Pregnant women taking the antidepressant medication have a greater risk of their child suffering heart compilcations.

 In addition to the harmful effects to your child’s heart.
-Zoloft has been linked to an increased risk in newborns to suffer from a cleft lip, cleft palate, and/or other craniofacial defects.
+Zoloft led to an increased risk in newborns to suffer from a cleft lip, cleft palate, and/or other craniofacial defects.

 Share what happened to you and get the latest information from our birth defect attorneys now.
-If you or someone you know has had a child who has suffered after prenatal Zoloft use, contact us immediately to get a free and confidential case review.
+So, if you or someone you know has had a child who has suffered after prenatal Zoloft use, contact us immediately to get a free and confidential case review.